-The entry hall and stairway features our modern take on a “Print Room”.
+The entry hall and stairway featured our modern take on a “Print Room”.
 Print Rooms were a popular form of interior decoration in the mid 1700s to 1800s, where a mix of prints, surrounded by paper borders and other decorative elements were pasted directly to walls.
-Thomas’ husband, stylist Rick Ellis, arranged them and worked with Simon Blake Studio to design and print a 21st century version in the entryway to tell the story of Winterthur’s history with maps print historic photos from their archives, including Mr. du Pont with Jackie Kennedy and one of Thomas and his Winterthur class at The White House.
+Thomas’ husband, stylist Rick Ellis, arranged them and worked with Simon Blake Studio to design and print a 21st century version in the entryway to tell the story of Winterthur’s history using photos from their archives, including one of famed horticulturalist and museum founder Henry Francis duPont with Jacqueline Kennedy and one of Thomas and his Winterthur class at The White House.

 A reproduction of an eighteenth century paper made by Adelphi Paper Hanging gives the dining room life.
-The candle sconces custom are copies of Winterthur originals commissioned for this house.
-Thomas recovered the dining chairs left over from museum’s visitor waiting room.
+The custom candle sconces are copies of Winterthur originals commissioned for this house.
+Thomas recovered the dining chairs left over from the museum’s visitor waiting room.
 The oval mirror was chosen as a contemporary contrast to an otherwise traditional furnishings of the room.